AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - Message ordering - If messages are sent to pd then currently the message time and stream determines the order.
 In Max there are further considerations to do with object position in a patch so that ordering makes sense - I'm not sure what would be idomatic in pd.

+- Multichannel buffers - my understanding is that pd buffers are mono only - buffers for framelib can be used both for reading and also for non-realtime operation, so figuring out how to support multichannel in an idomatic way would be good

+- Connection handling - Max has the facility both to notify objects when connection change and allow objects to refuse connections - this is used to make connections prior to dsp time and also to prevent multiple connections - I have left this out and not yet investigated if pd has something similar (it's non-essential but useful)

 - Attributes - non-realtime in Max is set by attributes.
 Part of the misssing support in pd is to sort these (which must be supported manually)
 - My memory is that sigmund uses an attribute-style system so I want to choose something idiomatic to pd for setting these in the box.

-- Multichannel buffers - my understanding is that pd buffers are mono only - buffers for framelib can be used both for reading and also for non-realtime operation, so figuring out how to support multichannel in an idomatic way would be good

-- Connection handling - Max has the facility both to notify objects when connection change and allow objects to refuse connections - this is used to make connections prior to dsp time and also to prevent multiple connections - I have left this out and not yet investigated if pd has something similar (it's non-essential but useful)
+- sigmund~ uses dashes like the command line so I've copied that for now.
+[REVIEW]

 **Review**